logo for organic-pet-digest.com

 Dog vomiting, on the other hand, is the forcible expulsion of stomach and/or intestinal contents through the mouth.
 The key discriminating factor between vomiting and regurgitation is the term “forcible expulsion”, meaning it takes quite an effort by the dog to expel the material.

-There is often heaving and loud coughing or hacking involved when your dog vomits.
-It is also common for a dog to try and re-consume the expelled material, and it is best to try and stop that from happening if possible!
+There is often heaving and a loud dog cough or hacking involved when your dog vomits.
+It is also common for a dog to try and re-consume the expelled material, and it is best to try and stop that from happening if possible.
 After all, there is a reason their bodies did not want it!

 Gastritis - Facts & Symptoms

-Dog health vomit problems are a very common occurrence and are most often caused by irritation of the stomach, also called gastritis.
+Vomiting is a very common occurrence for dogs and is most often caused by irritation of the stomach, also called gastritis.

 Your dog will most likely vomit the irritant up first, followed by a clear or yellow fluid from the stomach.
 If dog vomiting episodes continue, it is wise to consult your veterinarian.